SofiaG1l/sofiag1l.github.io/_posts/2022-07-23-ePortafolio.md

 # My PhD in a Nutshell

-In my PhD research, my main dissertation projects were focused on Europe, specifically on the study of immigrants’ cultural integration;
-emigrants’ family ties; and older people use of information and communication technologies to maintain friendships.
+In my PhD research, my main dissertation projects were focused on Europe, specifically on the study of family ties; immigrants’ cultural integration; and older people use of information and communication technologies to maintain friendships.
 For my projects, I relied on analyzing data retrieved using Facebook and Twitter Application Programming Interfaces (APIs), through statistical methods together with natural language processing.
 Besides this, I also contributed to a major project in which behavioral data was surveyed via Facebook.
+The final PhD thesis can be accessed [here](https://research.rug.nl/en/publications/studying-social-interactions-using-digital-trace-data-the-cases-o).

 ## PhD Projects